manaporkun/manaporkun/README.md

 ### Hello there 👋

-I’m a software engineer specializing in Unity, with interests in privacy, security, XR, science, technology, astronomy, and video games.
-Throughout my career, I’ve had the chance to work in different environments, improving my problem-solving, communication, and collaboration skills.
-I aim to deliver quality work and enjoy contributing to teams.
-I love taking on new challenges and learning, whether in AR/VR, video games, or other software projects.
+I'm a software engineer working primarily with Unity.
+My interests include privacy, security, XR, science, and video games.
+I've been fortunate to work in various environments, each teaching me valuable lessons in problem-solving, communication, and teamwork.

+I'm always eager to learn and contribute, whether it's in AR/VR, game development, or other software projects.
+If you'd like to connect or collaborate, feel free to reach out on LinkedIn or check out my YouTube channel.

 📫 How to reach me: